NetApp/terraform-provider-netapp-gcp/website/docs/r/volume.html.markdown

 * `has_root_access` - (Optional) If enabled (true or on) the rule defines that no_root_squash is set, else if it is disable (false or off) root_squash is set and user ID mapped to anonymous user.
 * `nfsv3` - (Optional) If enabled (true) the rule allows NFSv3 protocol for clients matching the 'allowedClients' specification.
 * `nfsv4` - (Optional) If enabled (true) the rule allows NFSv4 protocol for clients matching the 'allowedClients' specification.
+* `kerberos5_readonly` - (Optional) If enabled (true) the rule defines a read only access for clients matching the 'allowedClients' specification.
+It enables nfs clients to mount using 'authentication' kerberos security mode.
+* `kerberos5_readwrite` - (Optional) If enabled (true) the rule defines read and write access for clients matching the 'allowedClients' specification.
+It enables nfs clients to mount using 'authentication' kerberos security mode.
+The 'kerberos5ReadOnly' value  be ignored if this is enabled.
+* `kerberos5i_readonly` - (Optional) If enabled (true) the rule defines a read only access for clients matching the 'allowedClients' specification.
+It enables nfs clients to mount using 'integrity' kerberos security mode.
+* `kerberos5i_readwrite` - (Optional) If enabled (true) the rule defines read and write access for clients matching the 'allowedClients' specification.
+It enables nfs clients to mount using 'integrity' kerberos security mode.
+The 'kerberos5iReadOnly' value  be ignored if this is enabled.
+* `kerberos5p_readonly` - (Optional) If enabled (true) the rule defines a read only access for clients matching the 'allowedClients' specification.
+It enables nfs clients to mount using 'privacy' kerberos security mode.
+* `kerberos5p_readwrite` - (Optional) If enabled (true) the rule defines read and write access for clients matching the 'allowedClients' specification.
+It enables nfs clients to mount using 'privacy' kerberos security mode.
+The 'kerberos5pReadOnly' value  be ignored if this is enabled.

 The `nfsv3` block supports:
 * `checked` - (Optional) Enable NFSv3 protocol.